jusolibre/BlogAPI/README.md

 }
 ```
 <h4 style="font-size=180%;text-decoration: underline;" id="DELETEcomment">DELETE a comment :</h4><hr>
 <em style="font-size:80%;">This route allows you to delete a comment.
-To do it, you will have to send a json with the arguments "id" by using a DELETE request. <br />
+To do it, you will have to send a json with the argument "id" by using a DELETE request. <br />

 For example : To delete the comment 1, I will have to send that JSON: {"id":1}.</em>